mimecorg/vuido/README.md

 You can find the full documentation of Vuido at [vuido.mimec.org](https://vuido.mimec.org/).

-## Development status
+## Development Status

-At the moment Vuido is in a very early stage of development.
-The main goal is to implement all remaining controls currently supported by libui.
+Currently Vuido implements the basic containers and widgets and it's ready to be used for creating simple applications.
+More advanced features are under active development.

+Bug reports and feature requests are welcome, however please look for a related issue in the [libui](https://github.com/andlabs/libui) project first, because Vuido can only implement functionality which is already implemented in libui.

 ## Acknowledgements